Caring for your guitar

 There are numerous reasons why storing your classical guitar in its case is the best way to keep your guitar in good condition.
 By far the two most important reasons are to avoid the guitar being damaged and to be able to control the humidity..

-A Classical guitar in its case A guitar case is the best way to store your guitar from being knocked over.
+A guitar case is the best way to store your guitar from being knocked over.
 Whether that is through young children, animals or whatever it may be, accidents can, do, and will happen.

 If you want to keep your guitar in good condition you should keep it in its case when it is not being played.